Priyanshu354/Amazon_UI_Clone/README.md

 An Amazon Frontend clone using TECHNOLOGY , HTML & CSS.
-It's Not Responsive